subwaycookiecrunch/TTBD---Time-Traveling-Blockchain-Debugger/README.md

 ## Why This Exists

-Existing debuggers show you *traces*—corpses of past executions.
+Existing debuggers show you *traces* corpses of past executions.
 TTBD gives you a **living VM** that you can scrub back and forth like a video player.

 ## Core Innovation